-Preventing a Reoccurrence of Nonconforming Final Vehicle Inspections at Nissan's Plants in Japan
+Preventing a Reoccurrence of Nonconforming Final Vehicle Inspections at Nissan's Plants in Japan background.

-After the discovery in September 2017 of nonconformities in the final vehicle inspection process at its plants in Japan, Nissan began a full and comprehensive investigation of the facts, including the causes and background.
 We have since implemented appropriate countermeasures based on the results.
 Strict compliance is a top priority for our management, and we have taken it upon ourselves to examine the current situation with regard to compliance in every area of our business.
 When issues do arise, we take appropriate measures, and we are committed to promoting and enforcing compliance and awareness thereof in all operational areas.